On an example of quiver DT/relative GW correspondence: Introduction

 Reineke and Weist observed the close similarity between their result and the Gromov-Witten/Kronecker correspondence but remarked that a direct connection does not seem obvious.
 The core of the present paper is to explain such connection.

-The input of the general form of the Gromov-Witten/Kronecker correspondence described in Section 8.5 of \cite{bousseau2018quantum_tropical} is a log Calabi-Yau surface, i.e.\ the pair of a smooth projective surface $Z$ and of an anticanonical divisor $D$ in $Z$.
-We then consider Gromov-Witten counts of rational curves in $Z$, of some class $\beta_Z$, intersecting $D$ in only one point with maximal tangency.
-This seems different from our $N_{\beta}^{Y/D_1}$, counting rational curves in $Y$ of class $\beta$, intersecting $D_1$ in a unique point and passing through $\beta \cdot D_2$ points in general position in $Y$.
-The key geometric idea of the present paper is remarkably simple: in order to go from $Y$ to some $Z$, we move the $\beta \cdot D_2$ points on $D_2$ and we blow them up.
+The input of the general form of the Gromov-Witten/Kronecker correspondence described in Section 8.5 of \cite{bousseau2018quantum_tropical} is a log Calabi-Yau surface, that is, the pair of a smooth projective surface $Z$ and of an anticanonical divisor $D$ in $Z$.
+We then consider Gromov-Witten counts of rational curves in $Z$ in a fixed curve class $\beta_Z$, intersecting $D$ in only one point with maximal tangency.
+This seems different from our $N_{0,\beta}^{Y/D_1}$, counting rational curves in $Y$ of class $\beta$, intersecting $D_1$ in a unique point and passing through $\beta \cdot D_2$ points in general position in $Y$.
+The key geometric idea of the present paper is the following: in order to go from $Y$ to some $Z$, we move the $\beta \cdot D_2$ points onto $D_2$ and we blow them up.

 So, let $Z$ be the surface obtained from $Y$ by blowing-up $\beta \cdot D_2$ points on $D_2$, distinct from each other and distinct from $D_1 \cap D_2$.
 Denote $\pi_Y \colon Z \rightarrow Y$ the blow-up morphism, $F_1, \dots, F_{\beta \cdot D_2}$ the exceptional divisors and $\beta_Z \coloneqq \pi^{*}_Y \beta -\sum_{j=1}^{\beta \cdot D_2} [F_j] \in H_2(Z,\Z)$.
 We still denote $D_1$ and $D_2$ the strict transforms of $D_1$ and $D_2$ in $Z$.
-Let $N_{\beta_Z}^{Z/D_1}$ be the log Gromov-Witten count of rational curves in $Z$ of class $\beta_Z$, intersecting $D_1$ in a unique point with maximal tangency and not intersecting $D_2$.
+Let $N_{0,\beta_Z}^{Z/D_1}$ be the log Gromov-Witten count of rational curves in $Z$ of class $\beta_Z$, intersecting $D_1$ in a unique point with maximal tangency and not intersecting $D_2$.

 The intuitive picture of moving the $\beta \cdot D_2$ points from a general configuration in $Y$ to a special configuration on $D_2$ suggests the following result.